gin-gonic/gin/docs/doc.md

 go build -tags=nomsgpack .
 ```

 This is useful to reduce the binary size of executable files.
-See the [detail information](https://github.com/gin-gonic/gin/pull/1852).
+See the [detailed information](https://github.com/gin-gonic/gin/pull/1852).

 ## Routing